kh3dr0n/laradock/README.md

 - Latest version of the Docker Compose file (`docker-compose`).
 - Everything is visible and editable.
 - Fast Images Builds.
+- ELK stack is included for loging and visualizing log files.
 - More to come every week..